rust-lang/log/rfcs/0000-structured-logging.md

 }
 ```

-`Source` doesn't make any assumptions about how many key-value pairs it contains or how they're visited.
+The `Source` trait is the main extensibility point for structured logging in the `log` crate that's used by the `Record` type.
+It doesn't make any assumptions about how many key-value pairs it contains or how they're visited.
 That means the visitor may observe keys in any order, and observe the same key multiple times.

 #### Adapters